wkumari/draft-vandergaast-edns-client-subnet/README.md

    attacker to send a caching Intermediate Nameserver multiple queries with spoofed IP addresses either in the ECS option or as the source IP.
-These queries will trigger multiple outgoing queries with the same name, type and class, just different address information in the ECS option.
+These queries will trigger multiple outgoing queries with the

-Contavalli, et al.        Expires July 16, 2015                [Page 17]
+Contavalli, et al.       Expires August 28, 2015               [Page 17]

-Internet-Draft        Client Subnet in DNS Queries          January 2015
+Internet-Draft        Client Subnet in DNS Queries         February 2015

+   same name, type and class, just different address information in the ECS option.

    With multiple queries for the same name in flight, the attacker has a higher chance of success to send a matching response with the SCOPE